houqb/houqb.github.io/_pages/about.md

 ## News

++ Seven papers accepted by CVPR'26 and ECCV'26
 + Four papers accepted by ICML'26
 + Two papers accepted by TPAMI'2026
-+ Five papers accepted by CVPR'26
 + Four papers accepted by AAAI'2026 and ICLR'26
 + Five papers accepted by ICLR'25 and NeurIPS'25
 + One paper about SR accepted by Proceedings of the IEEE